JonathanWilbur/mueller-report/volume2.md

 # Report On The investigation Into Russian interference In The 2016 presidential election, Volume II

-special counsel Robert S. Mueller, III submitted pursuant to 28 C.F.R. § 600.B(c)
+Special Counsel Robert S. Mueller, III
+Submitted Pursuant to 28 C.F.R. § 600.B(c)
 Washington, D.C.
 March 2019

 ## introduction TO VOLUME II